jshor/datebook/docs/config/recurrence.md

 Recurrence is **optional**.

 :::warning Note
-This feature is not supported in Outlook online calendars.
+This feature is not supported in Yahoo or Outlook online calendars.
 :::

 ## frequency